theunicornguild/savemyspot/05_customer_experience_(react)/02_javascript_5_socket_store.md

 }
 ```

 Very straightforward, and now we expect our server to be an obedient listener and go ahead and remove that user from the queue.
 When that happens, the server is emitting an `update queue` message that will trigger the client to request the updated queue information.
 If it seems confusing, just go back and look at your node app.
-The communication between the client and server is much clearer when youre reading both sides of the conversation.
+The communication between the client and server is much clearer when you’re reading both sides of the conversation.

 We are now able to leave the queue.
-Before we can leave the queue, we must be able to join it.
+Hold up, before we can leave the queue, we must be able to join it.
 Our `joinQ` method takes three parameters- the user, the restaurant, and number of guests.
 We need all that information when we create a new queue object.
 The creation itself is happening when our socket server makes the request to the API.
 From the frontend, we simply need to supply the necessary data.

 ```
 joinQ(user, restaurant, numOfGuests) {